compsoc-edinburgh/betterinformatics-files/README.md

 # The important bits
 The pipeline is managed by [Preview Deployment Manager](https://gitlab.ethz.ch/vseth/0403-isg/sip-sip-apps/pdep).
 It uses Webhooks to build and deploy upon merge requests.
 PDep interacts with TeamCity, and schedules the actual jobs on there.
 As CIT / CAT member you should be able to see the TeamCity project and see pipeline status & logs as well as re-run it.
 It sometimes happens that the pipeline fails because of Out-Of-Memory issues, you can usually just restart it and run again if that is the case.

+# License
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>